jasvinder1107/resume-pipeline/README.md

 # resume-pipeline
 ```
-This repo is used to generate my current resume from jenkins pipeline.
+This repo is used to generate my current resume from jenkins pipeline..

 ```